+The content consistency operator at the core of PnP-CoSMo strongly assumes two properties in the content/style model: (a) the content and style representations are sufficiently disentangled, and (b) the content representation estimated from the reference image is sufficiently descriptive.
+Here, we analyze the influence of the model's content/style disentanglement and its content capacity on the reconstruction quality.

-PnP-CoSMo assumes that the content and style aspects of the images are sufficiently disentangled.
-Here, we evaluated the effect of perturbing the disentanglement loss weights $\alpha_2$ and $\alpha_3$ (Eq. \eqref{eq:munit_loss}) of MUNIT on the PnP-CoSMo reconstruction quality.
-Table \ref{tab:sim_disent} shows the reconstruction PSNR for different weight values.
-We observed that optimal disentanglement, and thus the best reconstruction, was achieved at $\alpha_2=\alpha_3=0.1$.
-At lower values, poor disentanglement of content and style in the model resulted in poor PnP-CoSMo reconstruction quality.
+First, we evaluated the effect of perturbing the disentanglement loss weights $\alpha_2$ and $\alpha_3$ (Eq. \eqref{eq:munit_loss}) of MUNIT on the PnP-CoSMo reconstruction quality.
+Fig. \ref{fig:sim_disent}a shows the reconstruction PSNR for different weight values.
+We first considered different orders of magnitude of values in the range $\alpha_2=\alpha_3 \in [0.001, 10]$ \footnote{Between two given orders of magnitude, we considered three equispaced intermediate values, e.g., between 0.1 and 1, we considered 0.25, 0.5, and 0.75}.
+At the lower extreme end with values less than 0.01, poor disentanglement of content and style in the model resulted in poor PnP-CoSMo reconstruction quality.
 This was expected since PnP-CoSMo relies on the assumption that the content representation is (sufficiently) contrast-independent, which was less enforced at these levels.